 Focused on the Universal Design for Learning framework, the institute aims to provide all students with supportive learning experiences.

-Goodwin College has established the Goodwin Institute for Learning Innovation (GILI) to develop, implement and evaluate transformative learning for post-secondary students and faculty.
+Goodwin University has established the Goodwin Institute for Learning Innovation (GILI) to develop, implement and evaluate transformative learning for post-secondary students and faculty.
 Through GILI, Goodwin will facilitate learning experiences that enable individuals to realize their highest academic, professional and personal potential.

 Building upon Goodwin’s mission to educate a diverse student population in a dynamic environment, the institute will train educators, conduct research and share findings based on the Universal Design for Learning (UDL) framework.
 UDL is an educational approach centered on the idea that students learn best when they are provided multiple opportunities to access content, engage with it and show what they know.